California Legislators Announce Essay and Visual Arts Scholarships to Raise Awareness of the Armenian Genocide

 PERSONAL CONNECTION (100 words max)

 (Insert here what caused you to want to recommend this person?
 Are you related to this person?
 Have they accomplished something that you too wish to accomplish?
 Does this person have a personal story that you somehow connect to?
 Share something about you that helps the museum exhibit visitor better understand why you recommended this person to be featured in the exhibit.)

 (Insert here either a thought or a question that you want the public to have in mind after encountering your proposed portion of the exhibit.
 In other words, what do you want the public saying to itself when it learns about the person you are recommending?)

 MISCELLANEOUS (50 words max)

-Please include your name, age, address, high school, grade, teacher’s name and subject area, phone number, and email address at the top of the essay.
+Please include your name, age, address, high school, grade, and phone number.
+In addition include your teacher’s name, email address and subject area and phone number, at the top of the essay.

 Visual Art Criteria:

 This year’s theme is “Human to Human Interaction.”
 All applicants must develop their submission in keeping with this theme.